mpetreikis/labview_time_multiplexing/README.md

 ## **Requirements and Usage**

 1. For LabView VIs, LabView 2012 or newer is required
-2. For Matlab functions, _TDMS Reader_ library from Matlab File Exchange ([link here](https://www.mathworks.com/matlabcentral/fileexchange/30023-tdms-reader)) needs to be downloaded and inserted in the Matlab's path; R2010a release or newer is required
+2. For Matlab functions, _TDMS Reader_ library from Matlab File Exchange ([link](https://www.mathworks.com/matlabcentral/fileexchange/30023-tdms-reader)) needs to be downloaded and inserted in the Matlab's path; R2010a release or newer is required
 3. Modify LabView VIs and the Matlab function to your needs
 4. Use the project as desired